15 Different Types of Forging Tools and Their Uses

 Although there are different types of forging tools, most fall into one of four categories: direct drive, indirect drive, rotary hammer, and hydraulic transfer punch presses.

-In this article, you’ll learn everything there is to know about forging.
-Also, include why and how to do it and the different types of forging tools best suited for your next project.
+In this article, you’ll learn everything about forging, including why and how to do it and the different forging tools best suited for your next project.

-Read on to find out everything you need to know about the incredible world of generating!
+Read on to learn everything you need about the incredible generating world!

 1. Forging Dies

-Forging dies are tools that serve a specific purpose, such as extruding and spinning.
+Forging dies serve a specific purpose, such as extruding and spinning.
 One type of forging die is a press die.

 This die removes unwanted material after punching down sheets into flat parts or forming hot wire slices into pieces with holes.

-Punching and shearing die also come in various sizes, from small tools that can be handheld to huge ones used in industrial forging.
+Punching and shearing die come in various sizes, from small handheld tools to huge ones used in industrial forging.

-Some die work only in specific directions, while others are reversible, so they can push through metal in either direction.
+Some die work only in specific directions, while others are reversible to push through metal in either direction.

 Other types of forging dies may do nothing more than add decorative elements to your projects or serve as finishing touches.